 - Rejected: While this is undoubtedly a negative outcome, it doesn't mean that you can't be insured.
 If rejected, the first step is to request the rationale behind the denial directly from the insurance company.
 However, it must be noted that when working through an insurance broker, the broker is not authorized to receive that information.
 Additionally, the decision can be appealed and overturned in certain cases.
 If the appeal process is unsuccessful, it may be worthwhile to attempt to apply with a different insurance provider.

 Guaranteeing the Best Rates

 While it may seem daunting, the underwriting process will largely depend on your answers and transparency during the application.
 To increase the odds of approval at the best possible rates, it is always best to give the most truthful responses, and resist the urge to make yourself look better.
 Moreover, identifying existing lifestyle risk factors that can easily be corrected and fixing them, such as not working out or unhealthy eating habits, can vastly improve the odds of acquiring the desired coverage.
-Finding the best life insurance policy providers and guaranteeing the best possible rates upon approval can a significant amount of take time.
+Finding the best life insurance policy providers and guaranteeing the best possible rates upon approval can take time.
 However, taking the necessary steps to fill out an application accurately and honestly makes it easier to assure success.